-You are welcome to email signed letters of recommendation as a PDF file to email@example.com.
+You are welcome to email signed letters of recommendation as a PDF file directly to the WRGP.

 Our policy is that students can be accepted into the program at any time during the year and it is possible that support from sponsored research can become available throughout the year.
 Some departments, in particular Geosciences, make decisions about Graduate Teaching Assistantships or nominations for Oregon Laurels tuition scholarships in early-February.
 Most students begin this program Fall Term and there are advantages with an early application in terms of assistantships and finding an advisor, particularly if you are interested in working with Geosciences faculty.

 Most of our students are financially supported by the faculty advisors, through grants and contracts.
 A match between your background and available support is central to obtaining such funding.
 Students who are awarded funding typically carry an overall GPA of 3.4 when they are accepted into the program.
 We encourage you to contact faculty and explore areas of common interest and opportunities for financial support.
 Competition for support is very high and generally, only the most highly qualified students receive this funding.
 Funding is not available through the Water Resources program itself, financial support generally comes from the advisor and is controlled by his or her home department.
 Please be aware of the fact that students awarded an assistantship are still responsible for paying student fees and those generally amount to several hundred dollars per term.